 We call this the “Recon Approach” and believe it has applications well beyond parole.
 For example, the approach could be adapted for use in the Social Security Administration, where administrative law judges must decide whether an unemployment claim is valid.
 It might also be brought to bear in immigration processes, where a single officer must determine whether or not to grant asylum.
 In a human-led legal decision-making process, machine learning can take the role of making visible mountains of case records — records that would otherwise be boxed up on shelves in dusty archives.
-We outline this role in a paper forthcoming in the Berkeley Technology Law Journal titled “The Recon Approach: A New Direction for Machine Learning in Criminal Law” (available on SSRN).
+We outline this role in a paper forthcoming in the Berkeley Technology Law Journal titled “The Recon Approach: A New Direction for Machine Learning in Criminal Law” (published in The Berkeley Technology Law Journal).
 Our team includes Stanford Professor of Computer Science and Electrical Engineering Nick McKeown, University of Oregon Law Professor Kristen Bell, Stanford Professor of Computer Science and Linguistics Christopher Manning (a Stanford HAI associate director), and Stanford PhD students Jenny Hong and Catalin Voss, with support from Stanford HAI.

 New Challenges for Natural Language Processing